gaehlerm/SoftwareEngineering/README.md

 ## Exceptions

+// throw exceptions only for the exceptional case.
+Exceptions are expensive as they do stack unwinding, etc. Only throw exceptions for the really exceptional cases.
+In C++ they have soon std::expected instead.

 Exceptions happen in cases where the software is supposed to do something but it can’t.
 Or if the software knows that it shouldn’t do something.
 Some examples are writing files if there is not enough disk space left or a division by zero occurs.
 Though some programming languages can return infinity.
 There are not too many things in every day programming where an exception might occur.
 Mostly input/output (IO).
 Yet they have to be taken care of.
 The user has to be noticed to fix the problem.

 User input should always be validated right away.
 Are all values correct?
 When writing and supporting your own code this is not a big deal, but users need human readable feedback.
 A "division by 0" error message is of no use when the input file has 10 variables that are all 0.
 Check the sensitive values and return a useful message instead.
 "Invalid input: price cannot be 0", makes it much easier to track down the source of the problem.
 Check the values that are sensitive and return an appropriate error message right away.
 If there is some invalid state, you should throw an exception as early as possible.